This topic explains how to access the CosyVoice speech synthesis service using a WebSocket connection.

 2. result-generated event

-When the client sends continue-task and finish-task instructions, the server continuously returns result-generated events.
+While the client sends continue-task and finish-task instructions, the server returns result-generated events continuously.

 Example: